 If you enjoyed this speculation article please be sure to share it.
 There are social media icons at the bottom of the post.
 Social media icons are also in the sidebar.
 Thank you.

-Before you go, check out the seven most exciting starter zones in World of Warcraft, the World of Warcraft sound artists interviewed by BBC in the Studio, and how to participate in World of Warcraft’s 15th anniversary as a new player.
+Before you go, check out what’s the fastest way to level in WoW, the seven most exciting starter zones in World of Warcraft, the World of Warcraft sound artists interviewed by BBC in the Studio, and how to participate in World of Warcraft’s 15th anniversary as a new player.

 Thank you for hanging out at my Hearth.